Hannah Voß

 In her own projects, she is drawn to concert programmes in which she can combine different styles and eras and bring together the diverse facets of her two instruments.

-In 2023, her ensemble dall' acqua was awarded the first prize at the Förderpreis Alte Musik in Saarbrücken and in 2015 she received the first prize as a soloist at the international recorder competition ORDA in Amsterdam.
-Moreover, she has been awarded various prizes, was accepted into the Deutsche Stiftung Musikleben in 2018 and is a scholarship holder of the Studienstiftung des deutschen Volkes since March 2020.
+Her ensemble InVent Quintet, received the second prize and the audience award at the International Van Wassenaer Competition 2025 as well as being honored with the ‘Festival Oude Muziek Utrecht Award’.
+In 2023, her ensemble dall' acqua was awarded the first prize at the Förderpreis Alte Musik in Saarbrücken and in 2015 she won the first prize as a soloist at the international recorder competition ORDA in Amsterdam.
+Moreover, she has been awarded various prizes, was accepted into the Deutsche Stiftung Musikleben in 2018, was a scholarship holder of the Studienstiftung des deutschen Volkes and received the scholarship #MusikerZukunft 2025 from the German Orchestra Foundation.

-June 2025
+September 2025